jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 - Was a service updated?
 - Is it due to different versions in prod, acc and dev?

+### Ghost Hunt

+Not so much programming practice, rather than a practical concern.
+Seeing problems where they do not exist or investigating a potential problem, that might not be a problem at all.
+Early detection of seeing problems where there are none can prevent such excessive spenditure of time.

 ### Hit F5 and See

 Hitting F5 and getting rid of symptoms.
 This is a strategy, where rather than trying to solve all edge cases in your head or on paper, you start debugging the code and tackle the problems as you go.

 You might not even debug, but take a fully *symptomatic approach*.
 On one hand this has drawbacks, because you might not cover edge cases lurking below the surface.
 But sometimes sometimes there is just so much to consider that a symptomatic approach is much more productive.

+### Identify Problem, Take Action

+It is a simple phrase, but it can help you a lot.
+It means take a step back identify the issue and determine the most appropriate first step towards the solution.

+Thinking about it that way can prevent stress, anger, feeling of lack of control, working around an issue rather than solving the core of it, trying to find people to blame and prevents simply not taking action.
+It also makes it unnecessary to have a final solution in mind and still allows you to work towards a solution, even though you do not know it yet.

+Take a deep breath and identify what the problem is, and just the next step you are going to take.

 ### Incident or Global Problem?